mike-ess/rpi-cgate/README.md

 ## What You Need To Know

-You need to
+This image is built on the assumption you already have a C-Gate project file,.
+This project file will have been created by your installer or electrician when C-Bus was installed and configured using the [C-Bus Toolkit](http://www2.clipsal.com/cis/technical/downloads/c-bus_toolkit) software.
+As part of installation, you will provide a *copy* of that file on your Raspberry Pi to C-Gate for read-only purposes.
+Keep your original project file safe, and treat it as your master copy.

+It is *not* recommended that you use C-Bus Toolkit to connect to C-Gate on your Raspberry Pi for configuration of your C-Bus system.
+Use C-Bus Toolkit, and then take the updated project file and place it on the Raspberry Pi.

-Look inside the cgate directory of this repository, to see what version of C-Gate is included in this Docker image.
+To see what version of C-Gate is included in this Docker image, look inside the *cgate* directory of this GitHub repository.

 It is possible you may only require use of rpi-ser2sock and rpi-cgate, and then intend to write your own code to interface with C-Gate.
 That is completely fine.